bengisucagiltay/FinancialDocumentClassifier/README.md

 For safety concerns, the financial documents are replaced with Onur Dayıbaşı's Turkish [blogs].

+*FinancialDocumentClassifier is used for a summer internship project.

 ### INFO - Main Topics and Training Files
 Main topics are folders which contain training files in txt format.
 These training files are used to generate *paragraphVectors*.